 Managing the CEO’s personal brand should not be an exercise in feeding the CEO’s narcissistic or egocentric personality, clear signs of emotional immaturity, but quite the contrary: about finding the best version of the CEO to better serve his or her stakeholders, notably partners, professionals and clients.

-And although in some sectors, unfortunately, ethics is not among the most valued qualities in CEOs, it should be in the world of law firms, since ethics is one of the values that constitute the essence of a good lawyer: you have to be a good person as well as a good lawyer.
+And although in some industries, unfortunately, ethics is not among the most valued qualities in CEOs, it should be in the world of law firms, since ethics is one of the values that constitute the essence of a good lawyer: you have to be a good person as well as a good lawyer.

 “The greater the position, the greater the person must be” (Baltasar Gracián)